 General Features

-Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit slightly with dust)Generally, the effects of dust are most prominent with the UV emission lines and some of the wavelength optical emission lines.
-This observation is consistent with other studies the effects of dust on starburst galax (Heckman et al 1998)Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar).
+Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit broadens slightly with the removal of dust).
+Generally, the effects of dust are most prominent with the UV emission lines and some of the shorter wavelength optical emission lines.
+This observation is consistent with other studies about the effects of dust on the UV emission lines coming from the gas clouds within starburst galaxies (i.e. Heckman et al 1998).
+Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar).

 4.4.1 UV emission lines

-Many of the equivalent widths of UV emission lines with dust since dust absorption peaks in the UV.
-Specifically, with the of grains, the peak equivalent width of N V λ1240 0.4 dexC IV λ1549 0.6 dex, Si II] λ2335 0.5 dex.
-One of the most drastic changes among the UV emission lines is evidenced by [O V] λ1218, which 0.4 dex with the of dust, while the region it emits across the LOC plane essentially disappears
+Many of the equivalent widths of UV emission lines increase with the removal of dust since dust absorption peaks in the UV.
+Specifically, with the removal of grains, the peak equivalent width of N V λ1240 increases 0.4 dex, C IV λ1549 increases 0.6 dex, He II λ1640 increases 0.2 dex, and Si II] λ2335 increases 0.5 dex (Figure 7a, columns c, d, and a).
+One of the most drastic changes among the UV emission lines is evidenced by [O V] λ1218, which increases 0.4 dex with the removal of dust, while the region it emits across the LOC plane essentially disappears (Figure 7a, column b),

 4.4.2 Optical emission lines

-Overall, when dust is , many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear (best seen with sulfur emission lines λ4078 and λ6720).
-The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which 0.5 dex and [Ar IV] λ4740 which 0.8 dex with dust .
-[O II] λ3727 0.4 dex, while [O III] λ5007 0.4 dex with dust .
+Overall, when dust is removed, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear (best seen with sulfur emission lines λ4078 and λ6720 in Figure 7b, columns c and d).
+The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which decreases 0.5 dex with the removal of dust and [Ar IV] λ4740 which decreases 0.8 dex with dust removal (Figure 7b, columns a and d).
+[O II] λ3727 increases 0.4 dex with dust removal, while [O III] λ5007 decreases 0.4 dex with dust removal (Figure 7b, columns b and a).

 4.4.3 IR emission lines

 There is very little change evidenced by any of the IR emission lines.
-[Ne V] 24.31 µm changes the most, its peak equivalent width 0.4 dex with the of dust.
+[Ne V] 24.31 µm changes the most, its peak equivalent width decreasing 0.4 dex with the removal of dust (Figure 7c, column c).
 Otherwise, many of the peak log(Wλ) of our IR emission lines (and specifically, IR fine structure emission lines) change by less than 0.2 dex.

 5. Analysis